pleft/GSP/GSPGames/README.md

 ```

-### Screen
+### ~~Scree~~
-GameShell's screen is 320x240 pixels, however initializing the game to the exact screen's size will result to the appearance of scrollbars.
-So it is set 2-pixels lower, 318x238.
+~~GameShell's screen is 320x240 pixels, however initializing the game to the exact screen's size will result to the appearance of scrollbars.
+So it is set 2-pixels lower, 318x238.~~

 ```javascript
 var game = new Phaser.Game(318, 238, Phaser.CANVAS, '', { preload: preload, create: create, update: update });